The launch of the book The Brownsville Blacksmith highlights the life and times of world champion rower William Beach.

 William Beach, the son of Alexander and Mary Beach, was born in September 1850 in Chertsey Co Surrey, England.
-When he was just five years old his family migrated to Australia and settled at Dapto on the banks of Macquarie Rivulet.
+When he was just three years old his family migrated to Australia and settled at Dapto on the banks of Macquarie Rivulet.

 In 1870 an American by the name of Babcock invented the sliding seat in rowing boats.
 This was first used at the Hassan Boat Club in New York in May 1870.
 The first person to use this seat in Australia was Edward Trickett in Sydney in 1877.

 On May 25, 1874, a regatta was held on Lake Illawarra which included four boats named Kanahooka, Shamrock, Tallawarra and Frances Jane.
 The sixth heat of the day was for amateurs and the four boats were entered with a two-man crew pulling a pair of oars.
 Kanahooka won the race with James Duley and William Beach - starting his love and dedication to the sport of rowing skiffs.

 Just seven years later, in September 1881, two local Dapto men, Thomas Clifford in Shamrock and William Beach in Kanahooka, entered a race in 22-foot skiffs on Lake Illawarra.
 Beach won easily as Clifford had problems with one of his oars.
 This event attracted great interest in Illawarra for about 500 people who were assembled at Kanahooka Point to witness this race.
 The following year in December, the men met again at a course set out on the Parramatta River.
 This race was a true challenge for both.
 Clifford kept spurting ahead, but Beach had no problem rising to the challenge every time.
 Eventually, Beach won by eight lengths.
 By 1883, Beach was well on his way to become a world champion.